jessicaribeiroalves/devmarket/README.md

 When programming the ERDs, we also did use pair programming principles.

 **Provide an overview and description of your Source control process.**
-The source control platform we used was Git and Github.
+The source control platform we used was Git and GitHub.

 *Our process*
-1. We agreed to try to individually commit to Github at least twice a day during this project
+1. We agreed to try to individually commit to GitHub at least twice a day during this project
 2. One team member created the Master repo, whilst the other 2 team members forked and cloned this to our local machines.
 3. We also agreed that each team member who didn't own the Master repo would first commit to a branch, then merge their own master with that branch and then finally merge with the Master repo.
 4. We would discuss each merge conflict as and when they emerged